 CITIC Pacific uses its best endeavours to distribute material information about the Group to all interested parties as widely as possible.
-When announcements are made through the Hong Kong Stock Exchange the same information will be on its way to journalists and investment analysts where an e-mail address or fax number is known and will be available to shareholders on the Company's website shortly thereafter.
+When announcements are made through the Hong Kong Stock Exchange the same information will be sent to journalists and investment analysts where an e-mail address or fax number is known and will be available to shareholders on the Company's website.

 CITIC Pacific recognises its responsibility to explain its activities to those with a legitimate interest and to respond to their questions.
 Investors are regularly received and visited to explain the Group's businesses.
-In 2005, CITIC Pacific's management met over 200 investors and investment analysts in our office, as well as during conferences and roadshows in the U.S., Europe, China, Japan and Singapore.
+In 2006, CITIC Pacific's management met over 230 investors and investment analysts in our office, as well as during conferences and roadshows in the U.S., Europe, China, Japan and Singapore.
 In addition, questions received from the general public and individual shareholders were answered promptly.
 In all cases great care has been taken to ensure that no price sensitive information is disclosed.

-Information about CITIC Pacific can be found in the Group's website including descriptions of each business and the Annual Reports for the last seven years.
+Information about CITIC Pacific can be found in the Group's website including descriptions of each business and the Annual Reports for last eight years.